Production Schema Design for Immutable, Audit-Ready Budget Tracking

 except ValidationError as exc:

-# Quarantine, log, and trigger the alert webhook downstream.
+# Quarantine, log, and trigger the reconciliation webhook downstream.

 payload.payload_hash = payload.generate_audit_hash()